bilus/go-rally/README.md

     - [ ] When creating board, you specify voting policy
        - [ ] Vote refill schedule + num votes
        - [ ] Vote limit can be turned off
-    - [ ] Posting rights can be limited
+    - [ ] Posting rights can be limited to owners
 - [ ] Moderation
 - [ ] Scheduled job to reset available votes
     - [ ] PoC job